makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 This is an interactive bowling scorecard that users can input their scores as they bowl.
 The scores are updated on a frame by frame basis.
+Bonus scores (strikes & spares) are calculated when the correct number of rolls have been made.

 ## Setting up